Hannah Dugan: Career

-Eduardo Flores-Ruiz court hearing

-On April 18, 2025, US Immigration and Customs Enforcement (ICE) issued an arrest warrant for Eduardo Flores-Ruiz, a 30-year-old undocumented immigrant from Mexico accused of misdemeanor battery, who was set to appear in court on April 18, 2025, before Dugan on charges of battery and domestic abuse.
+2025 ICE courthouse arrests

+Background

-From 2019 to January 21, 2025, a federal policy existed for ICE to refrain from making routine arrests at courthouses.
-On February 21, 2025 an interim guidance was issued by U.S. Customs and Immigration Enforcement (ICE) titled "Enforcement Actions in or Near Protected Areas."
+From 2019 to February 21, 2025, a federal policy existed for ICE to refrain from making routine arrests at courthouses.
+On February 21, 2025, an interim guidance was issued by ICE titled "Enforcement Actions in or Near Protected Areas."
 Under this interim guidance, ICE officers or agents may conduct civil immigration enforcement actions in or near courthouses when they have credible information that leads them to believe the targeted alien(s) is or will be present at a specific location, and where such action is not precluded by laws imposed by the jurisdiction in which the civil immigration enforcement action will take place.

+Warrant for and arrest of Flores-Ruiz

+On April 18, 2025, ICE issued an arrest warrant for Eduardo Flores-Ruiz, a 30-year-old illegal immigrant from Mexico accused of misdemeanor battery, who was set to appear in court the same day before Dugan on charges of battery and domestic abuse.

 According to an affidavit filed by an FBI agent in support of the criminal complaint against her, Dugan was described as angry when she learned that ICE agents were waiting outside her courtroom to arrest Flores-Ruiz.
 She then allegedly questioned the agents in the hallway and asked whether they had a judicial warrant.
-They informed her that they had an administrative warrant (Note: An administrative warrant is not issued by a judge; it carries less authority than a judicial warrant and it is limited in legal methods of serving, e.g., it may be refused by the intended recipient, who may withhold consent for such agents to enter places where privacy is expected.
-"Unlike a judicial warrant, an administrative warrant does not give ICE officials the authority to enter private places without consent.") to detain Flores-Ruiz.
+They informed her that they had an administrative warrant to detain Flores-Ruiz.
 Dugan told the agents that they needed a judicial warrant, not an administrative warrant, and she directed them to speak to Chief Judge Carl Ashley.
 She then returned to her courtroom.

-According to the Milwaukee Journal Sentinel, when Chief Milwaukee County Circuit Judge Carl Ashley notified Dugan of this warrant via email, Dugan responded saying "a warrant was not presented in the hallway on the sixth floor".

-After Dugan returned to her courtroom, instead of holding the hearing, she directed Flores-Ruiz and his attorney to leave using the jury room exit to the public hallway.
+According to the Milwaukee Journal Sentinel, when Chief Milwaukee County Circuit Judge Carl Ashley notified Dugan of this administrative warrant via email, Dugan responded saying "a warrant was not presented in the hallway on the sixth floor".
+After Dugan returned to her courtroom, instead of holding the hearing, she told Flores-Ruiz's attorney that his client could attend his next hearing via Zoom and then directed Flores-Ruiz and his attorney to leave using the jury room exit to the public hallway.
 This alternate exit led through a hallway before opening to the public area where she and the agents had spoken.
-Flores-Ruiz entered an elevator into which an agent also entered.
+Flores-Ruiz entered an elevator into which a federal agent also entered.
 They rode to the main exit from the building and left the building.
 When Flores-Ruiz began to leave the scene, the ICE agents chased after him and arrested him near the intersection of West State Street and Tenth Street, and Flores-Ruiz was taken to the Dodge Detention Facility in Juneau, Wisconsin.
+He was eventually deported.